vipertooth/Notes/Lab1/Readme.md

 ```
 All of these options can be used with --list to show valid options.

-For Your Senario -f elf will work.
+For our Senario -f elf will work.

 The final command should look as follows:
 ```console